Skip to content

 Searching for workflows matching the keyword "segmentation" within the Galaxy EU instance

-Workflow and workflow version after importing workflow from a Galaxy instance
+Workflow and workflow version after importing a workflow from a Galaxy instance